-Congratulations, your scenework is in fine form after three levels of practice!
-Now it's time to learn about the Harold, the standard improv format of the Improv Conspiracy.
+Congratulations, your stand alone scenes are refined!
+Now it's time to learn how to connect scenes meaningfully in the Harold, the standard improv format of the Improv Conspiracy.

 You'll learn how to perform and draw information from openings, which are the tools that allow us to expand a single suggestion into 30 minutes of material.

-Once we have first beats down, we'll work on ways to bring themes, games and characters (but not story/plot) back in our second and third beats.
+Once we have first beats down, we'll work on ways to bring themes, games and characters back in our second and third beats.

-We'll briefly introduce group games, and get you ready to perform your first Harold in front of an audience!
+We'll briefly touch on group games, and get you ready to perform your first Harold in front of an audience!

-You've performed your first Harold in front of an audience.
+You've performed your first Harolds in front of an audience.
 It was quite fun and the audience enjoyed it... so what's next?
 PRACTICE!